Peter King's Monday Morning QB: On Browns, Draft

 “Last year,” said Dorsey, “when I had to pay a one and a three to move up [for Mahomes], you just pay it.
 It’s a quarterback.
 It’s worth it.”

-We won’t know who wins this, of course, till we know if Rosen can be a long-term quarterback answer for Arizona, and we see if Miller’s good enough to be the heir to aging Donald Penn at left tackle, and we see if the Raiders can get more than one good year out of Bryant.
+We won’t know who wins this, of course, until we know if Rosen can be a long-term quarterback answer for Arizona, and we see if Miller’s good enough to be the heir to aging Donald Penn at left tackle, and we see if the Raiders can get more than one good year out of Bryant.
 But on the surface, I like the Arizona side of it a lot.

 About the Green Bay Cornerback Fetish

 Green Bay’s borderline myopic focus on the cornerback position continued in this draft, and it points out some of the holes the latter-day Ted Thompson regime left when the Packers replaced him with Brian Gutekunst.
 Of the eight picks in the top two rounds of four drafts between 2015 and this weekend, five have been corners, including Jaire Alexander and Josh Jackson in rounds one and two this year.
-Those picks were necessary because Damarious Randall (round one, 2015) didn’t work out and was vanquished to Cleveland in trade this year; Quinten Rollins (round two, 2015) is on the edge of a roster spot this year, in part because of a torn Achilles; and the jury is out on a promising 2017 second-rounder, Kevin King.
+Those picks were necessary because Damarious Randall (round one, 2015) didn’t work out and was sent to Cleveland in trade this year; Quinten Rollins (round two, 2015) is on the edge of a roster spot this year, in part because of a torn Achilles; and the jury is out on a promising 2017 second-rounder, Kevin King.

 The Packers wouldn’t have been in the position to desperately pick two more corners this year had they kept Casey Hayward (second round, 2012) instead of letting him walk to the Chargers in 2016.
 Hayward has turned into one of the league’s best corners, and signed a three-year, $34 million deal with the Chargers in March.

 Give credit to Gutekunst for wheedling a 2019 first-round pick out of the Saints to move from 14 to 27 in the first round Thursday night.
-He used third and sixth-rounders to move back to pick 18 and took Alexander, and new defensive coordinator Mike Pettine is likely to install Alexander as the slot corner.
+He used third- and sixth-rounders to move back to pick 18 and took Alexander, and new defensive coordinator Mike Pettine is likely to install Alexander as the slot corner.
 Then, on Friday, with a first-round prospect still on the board midway through the second round, Gutekunst took Iowa corner Josh Jackson at 45.
 “It wasn’t the plan,” Gutekunst said.
 “We got lucky.”
 Jackson’s stock dropped at the combine, when he ran a 4.56-second time in the 40.
 But he’s the kind of playmaker (he led the nation with eight interceptions in 2017) at 6-foot who reminds some scouts of Richard Sherman.
 Like Sherman, Jackson is a converted wideout.

 In a vacuum, not considering the sins of the cornerback past, this was a good draft for Green Bay.
 But the Packers have needs they’ve put on back burners because of their recent obsession with corners.
 It’s amazing, and an indictment of their recent drafting, that they had to sign vets Tramon Williams and Davon House this off-season to supplement their corner depth chart.
 It’s unfair to saddle rookie GM Gutekunst with the sins of his father, but he’s under pressure already to show he got the corner position right, as Green Bay plays the last few years of the Aaron Rodgers era.